Well, the Justice Department has announced the indictment of Ted Stevens, the longest-serving Republican senator.

 This is Camille Paglia, a staunch supporter of Barack Obama and Nancy Pelosi.

-Many congratulations on your amazing career as a political analyst and ace broadcaster.
+Many congratulations on your amazing career as a political analyst and ACE broadcaster.

 You single-handedly saved and revolutionized AM Radio.

-Camille Paglia, she is in the tank for Obama.
+Zowie, Camille Paglia, she is in the tank for Obama.

-She I read her stuff religiously.
+I read her stuff religiously.

 She does like Pelosi.

-She does she does like uh she likes Obama and uh in likes me too.
+She likes Obama and likes me too.

 And they invited me to attend.